converge-cloud/ip4g-python-client/README.md

 ## License

-This library is distributed under the (GNU General Public License Version 3)[LICENSE).
+This library is distributed under the [GNU General Public License Version 3](LICENSE).

 ## Author